 On 27 February 2009, orphan designation (EU/3/08/599) was granted by the European Commission to Prosensa Therapeutics B.V., The Netherlands, for exon 51 specific phosphorothioate oligonucleotide for the treatment of Duchenne muscular dystrophy .

-The sponsorship was transferred to Glaxo Group Ltd., United Kingdom, in June 2010 and subsequently to Prosensa Therapeutics B.V., in April 2014 and finally to BioMarin International Limited, Ireland, in April 2015.
+The sponsorship was transferred to Glaxo Group Ltd., United Kingdom, in June 2010 then to Prosensa Therapeutics B.V., in April 2014 and finally to BioMarin International Limited, Ireland, in April 2015.

 - What is Duchenne muscular dystrophy?

 Duchenne muscular dystrophy is an inherited genetic disease, which usually starts before the age of 6.
 It is characterised by progressive weakness of the muscles, first involving the hips and legs, and later also the muscles of the chest and arms.
 Genes located on structures present in each cell of the body (the chromosomes) carry the information that characterises each individual.
 In humans, the so-called X and Y-chromosomes determine the sex (males have one X and one Y, females have 2 Xs), but carry also other genetic information.
 Duchenne muscular dystrophy is caused by an abnormality of a gene located on the X chromosome.
 This gene is responsible for the production of a protein, dystrophin, in the muscle cells.
 This means that patients suffering from this condition do not produce the dystrophin protein, or produce a non-functional dystrophin.
 As boys, contrary to girls, only have one X chromosome, and thus one single copy of dystrophin gene, they have a much higher probability of suffering from Duchenne muscular dystrophy.
 Duchenne muscular dystrophy is chronically debilitating and life-threatening.

 - What is the estimated number of patients affected by the condition?